EetuaLaine/computer_graphics/assignment1-dist/README.txt

 #
 # Assignment 1: Introduction

-Student name:
+Student name: Eetu Laine
-Student number:
+Student number: 587549
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.): ~8-10
-Hours spent on extra credit (approx.):
+Hours spent on extra credit (approx.): ~12-14

 # First, some questions about where you come from and how you got started.
 # Your answers in this section will be used to improve the course.
 # They will not be judged or affect your points, but please answer all of them.
 # Keep it short; answering shouldn't take you more than 5-10 minutes.

 - What are you studying here at Aalto?
 (Department, major, minor...?)
+Computer Science major, master's degree.

 - Which year of your studies is this?
+6th and final if things go according to plan.

 - Is this a mandatory course for you?
+Yes.

 - Have you had something to do with graphics before?
 Other studies, personal interests, work?
+No.

 - Do you remember basic linear algebra?
 Matrix and vector multiplication, cross product, that sort of thing?
+Yes.

 - How is your overall programming experience?
 What language are you most comfortable with?
+Most comfortable with Python, but also got some experience with C++, Scala.
+Overall 5 years of experience.

 - Do you have some experience with these things?
 (If not, do you have experience with something similar such as C or Direct3D?)
-C++:
+C++: Yes.
-C++11:
+C++11: Yes I think.
-OpenGL:
+OpenGL: No.

 - Have you used a version control system such as Git, Mercurial or Subversion?
 Which ones?

+I have used Git.

 - Did you go to the technology lecture?

+No lectures this year.

 - Did you go to exercise sessions?

+No.

 - Did you work on the assignment using Aalto computers, your own computers, or both?

+I used my own machine and Visual Studio 2019 Community.
+My computer has an RTX 2060 GPU so performance-wise the code might actually not be as good as it should.

 # Which parts of the assignment did you complete?
 Mark them 'done'.
 # You can also mark non-completed parts as 'attempted' if you spent a fair amount of